brokiem/aimi-lib/README.md

 ## Usage

 You can run the example script to see the library in action.
-The CLI lets you choose between AllAnime and AnimePahe sources:
+The CLI lets you choose between AllAnime, AnimePahe, and Anizone sources:

 ```bash
 dart run example/aimi_lib_example.dart